Mathipe98/TDT4140_project/README.md

 **Connection to your own database**

-Your database must use MySQL og SQLite in order to work with this product.
+Your database must use MySQL or SQLite in order to work with this product.

 1. Navigate to `default.py` located in `src/pu/settings`
 2. Modify the dictionary `DATABASES = {}` according to your own database settings.
 More specific instructions can be found [here](https://docs.djangoproject.com/en/3.0/ref/settings/#databases).